shz/node-mailgun/readme.md

 ### getRoutes

-Gets a list of all routes on the specified server.
+Gets a list of all routes.

 `getRoutes(callback(err, routes))`